zhangchl007/acme-fitness-store/README.md

 Now you can run GitHub Actions in your repository.
 The `provision` workflow will provision all resources created in the first four units.
 An example run is seen below:

 ![Output from the provision workflow](media/provision.png)

+> Note: The entire provision workflow will run in approximately 60 minutes.

 Each application has a `Deploy` workflow that will redeploy the application when changes are made to that application.
 An example output from the catalog service is seen below: